iarsystems/iar-risc-v-gd32v-eval/Examples/temperature-humidity/README.md

 ### Note

-Depending on the room temperature/humidity conditions, you might have to adjust the fixed point _threshold_ values be able to cross over the different threshold levels.
-You will find the _threshold_ values in the _main.c_ file are expressed by a __1000x__ factor.
+Depending on the room temperature/humidity conditions, you might have to adjust the fixed point _threshold values_ be able to cross over the different _threshold levels_.
+You will find that _threshold values_ in the _main.c_ file are expressed by a __1000x__ factor.
 For example, 25°C should be expressed as `25000`.
-If that is the case you are facing, update these _threshold_ values, rebuild the project and restart the debugging session.
-The tables below summarizes how the _threshold levels_ are used to define which LED will be lit.
+If that is the case you are facing, update these _threshold values_, rebuild the project and restart the debugging session.
+The tables below summarize how the _threshold levels_ changes which LED will be lit.

 | __Temperature threshold__ |  __Set when data is__                                          | __Board LED__  |
 | :--------------           | :-------------                                                 | :-------       |